Julianne Hough Talks ‘AGT’ Finals, Getting Sexy With The Messoudi Brothers

 “…Julianne was… to sit atop one of the hunks who was down on all fours.
 Then, she was flipped around on her back as her head was lowered into a lying position that nearly simulated a sex act.
 After that, she was helped off the human table by a helpful member of the troupe who then held her hand as all four of the performers took deep bows.”

-Although the Messudi Brothers were certainly entertaining, their act did not make it to the finals.
+Although the Messoudi Brothers were certainly entertaining, their act did not make it to the finals.

 As for the winners?
 Julianne suggested they be “authentic” going into this final phase of the competition.
-Via People, she insisted that trying to be who they are not will become transparent and thus, a major downfall.
+Via People, she insisted that trying to be who they aren’t will become transparent, and thus, a major downfall.

 “… you’re never going to please everybody, so just be yourself,” advised Julianne Hough, while she joined all the fans of America’s Got Talent getting set to watch and applaud the last AGT performances courtesy of a group of super-talented people.